Rolex Milgauss

-The Rolex Milgauss can withstand the strongest magnetic fields, making it the ultimate tool watch.
-Originally developed for engineers and scientists, today this watch captures the attention of fashion-forward watch enthusiasts and investors alike.
+The Rolex Milgauss can withstand powerful magnetic fields, making it the ultimate tool watch.
+Originally developed for engineers and scientists, today this watch captures the attention of watch enthusiasts and investors.

 The Milgauss holds a special position within the Oyster collection.
-It was the first Rolex watch with resistance to strong magnetic fields thanks to a shield made of ferromagnetic materials.
+It was the first Rolex watch with resistance to strong magnetic fields thanks to a ferromagnetic shield.
 Since its introduction in 1956, this protective shield has been guarding the Milgauss against magnetic fields of up to 1,000 gauss.
-This also explains the watch's name: It is a combination of the French word for thousand (mille) and the unit of measurement for magnetism, gauss.
+This also explains the watch's name: It's a combination of the French word for thousand (mille) and the unit of measurement for magnetism, gauss.

 This timepiece is also water-resistant to 100 m (10 bar, 328 ft) as a result of its screw-down case back and Twinlock crown.
-This means the Milgauss is not only suited for people who encounter strong magnetic fields in their work, but it is also a universal timepiece that you can wear while swimming or playing sports.
+This means the Milgauss is not only well-suited for people who encounter strong magnetic fields in their work, but it's also a universal timepiece that you can wear while swimming or playing sports.

 Its design includes a 40-mm Oyster case and a three-piece link Oyster bracelet with polished middle links, both of which underscore the watch's elegant nature.
 You can't miss the orange, lightning-bolt-shaped second hand, nor the orange "MILGAUSS" inscription and matching minute scale around the edge of the dial.